 Mental Health Wellness

-Good Mental Health Care is reflected in the ability to release emotional and psychological steam in puffs rather than in eruptions.
+One of the above mentioned parameters is measured by your ability to release emotional and psychological steam in puffs rather than in eruptions.
+How does that sound to you?
+Already there?
+Great!

-Life is not fair.
+For others, mental health wellness starts by accepting that life is not fair.
 We all face the challenges of whatever life throws at us.
-The trick to good mental health is having the ability to recognize the triggers and to mastering the innate ability to decide how, when, and to what degree we will deal with whatever bothers us.
-Puffs or spewing lava—the decision is ours.
+The trick to good mental health is having the ability to recognize the triggers and to master the ability to decide how, when, and to what degree we will deal with whatever bothers us.
+Releasing frustration and anger by puffs or spewing lava—the decision is ours.

-Good friends are the best therapy.
+Good friends are the best therapy prevention intervention.
 Alternatively, the interweb (yes, I know the internet…) provides much information on self-help and improvement.
-Please, be careful when you do your research and don’t believe everything you read.
+Please, be careful when you do your research and don’t believe everything you read or watch for that matter.
+Particularly, if it comes from individuals who have no formal training in mental health care.
 I encourage you to verify the people and data that you find.
-I recommend that in case your symptoms do not decrease, you may want to consider talking to a mental health care professional.
+I recommend that in case your symptoms do not decrease and keep bothering you (or your loved ones), you may want to consider talking to a mental health care professional.

 Cognitive Behavioral Services (CBT)